deviodigital/dispensary-age-verification/README.md

 **PLEASE NOTE: The `master` branch is under active development and not always stable to use**

 If you're looking to use this plugin, please [download it](https://wordpress.org/plugins/dispensary-age-verification/) from the WordPress plugin directory.

-### Release notes

-You can read the [blog post](https://www.wpdispensary.com/dispensary-age-verification/) on WP Dispensary that highlights the original release of this plugin and shows off screenshots of what the plugin actually does.